Frequently Asked Questions

 Hogs registered with the LBHA must be 100% purebred Large Black.
 Crosses / mixed breeds are not eligible.

 We need information about you, where you got the hog, proof that the hog is purebred Large Black, it’s date of birth and the litter number.
 First, send us the required information.
-You can fill in the online form from our website.
+You can use our online form on our website.
 We also need acceptable proof of the hog’s pedigree.
-Usually that means sending in a Litter Certificate or certificate of registration from the LBHA or another approved registry.
-If you buy a previously registered hog, please send us the original Registration Certificate.
-If you buy a new piglet, get a copy of the Litter Certificate from the breeder and send it to us indicating which piglet you bought.
+If you buy a previously registered hog, please send us the original Registration Certificate as that is a part of the Hog Transfer process.
+If you buy a new piglet, the seller/breeder is to complete the registration for you.
+If its agreed by you and the seller that the seller is not doing the registration do not leave their farm without an LBHA litter notification and submit that form to us.
 The hog you are registering must have ear notches tags (tags are not acceptable) that match the registration or litter certificate.

 Please understand that only LBHA members can register hogs with us, so you may need to join the LBHA first.

-A Litter Certificate is a form that we provide to the breeder when they have a new litter.
+A Litter Notification is a form that we provide to the breeder when they have a new litter.
 It identifies the sire and dam of the piglets, how many piglets were born and survived to weaning, and lists all of the piglets that the breeder wants to register or sell as registerable pigs.
 It serves as proof of the piglet’s pedigree and can be used by buyers to register the piglets they purchase from a breeder.
 A copy is as good as the original as long as it is signed by the breeder.
-Litter Certificates are very useful not only to the breeder and purchaser but also to us; it gives us a head start on the registration process.
-You must get a Litter Certificate if you intend to register the piglets later or sell them as registerable.
-We will not register piglets that were not previously identified on a Litter Certificate.
-You can fill in the online form from our website.
+Litter Notifications are very useful not only to the breeder and purchaser but also to us; it gives us a head start on the registration process.
+You must get a Litter Notification if you intend to register the piglets later or sell them as registerable.
+We will not register piglets that were not previously identified on a Litter Notification.
+You can complete this form on our website.

 Piglets must be appropriately marked (ear notches, tags are not acceptable) before they can be registered.
 We will not register pigs that are not appropriately marked.

-Litter Certificates cost $7.00 per litter.
-Registration of the individual piglets costs $10.00 each and can be done at the time of requesting the Litter Certificate or later.
+Litter Notifications cost $15 if done within 90 days of farrowing and $35 if over 90 days of farrowing.
+Registration of the individual piglets costs $20.00 each and can be done at the time of requesting the Litter Notification or later.
 You can send a check to the Registrar or pay via PayPal on our website.

 A Registration Certificate is a form that proves that a hog is registered with the LBHA.
 When we register a pig we provide the Registration Certificate to the owner.
 If an owner later sells the pig, he or she must provide the new owner with the original Registration Certificate filled out and signed in the appropriate place on the reverse.
 The new owner then sends that to us so that we can register it in their name.
 (A copy of the Registration Certificate is not accepted.)

-Registration Certificates cost $10.00 per hog.
-An additional fee of $10.00 is required to transfer a registration into a new owner’s name.
+Registration Certificates cost $20.00 per hog.
+A hog transfer is $15 if done within 60 days and $20 if done after 60 days of transfer.
 You can send a check to the Registrar or pay via PayPal on our website.

-When your sow has a new litter of piglets you will need to get a Litter Certificate from us; at least for the piglets that you plan to sell as registered or registerable hogs.
+When your sow has a new litter of piglets you will need to get a Litter Notification from us; at least for the piglets that you plan to sell as registered or registerable hogs.
 You can fill in the online form from our website.
-It’s very important that you request the Litter Certificate before they are weaned and ready to sell; we will not register any piglet (from LBHA registered hogs) that was not previously reported on a Litter Certificate.
-The Litter Certificate has room to put who each piglet went to.
+It’s very important that you request the Litter Notification before they are weaned and ready to sell; we will not register any piglet (from LBHA registered hogs) that was not previously reported on a Litter Notification.
+The Litter Notification has room to put who each piglet went to.
 You then sign it and provide a copy to each new owner who can use it to register their pigs.

 Please understand that only LBHA members can register hogs with us, so you may need to join the LBHA first.
 If your customer wishes to register the pigs they purchase from you they will also need to join the LBHA.
-If you register the pigs in their name, this does not apply.
+If you register the pigs in their name.

 Please understand that only LBHA members can register hogs with us, so you may need to join the LBHA first.

-Ask the breeder for a copy of the Litter Certificate.
+It is the breeders responsibility to register the piglet in your name (you must become a member first).
+If the breeder doesn’t then you must get a copy of the Litter Notification.
 The breeder should indicate which piglet(s) you are getting and sign the form.
 Make sure the piglet has ear notches that match the litter and birth sequence on the form.
 They can have tags as well, but we will not accept animals that have only tags.
 Send that form to us along with a registration form and a check for the fee (or you can pay via PayPal).
 You can fill in the online form from our website.

 If the breeder tells you that they are going to register the piglet in your name then ensure that this happens by following up with the breeder.
 You may contact the LBHA Registrar but please understand that we cannot contact the breeder for you or act as your agent.